Blood Pressure (BP) During Pregnancy

 - High Blood Pressure During Pregnancy

-- Low Blood Pressure During Pregnancy?
+- Low Blood Pressure During Pregnancy

-- Complications Occurring Due To High Blood Pressure During Pregnancy
+- Complications Occurring Due to High Blood Pressure During Pregnancy

-- How To Control High Pressure During Pregnancy?
+- How To Control High Pressure During Pregnancy

+When a woman is pregnant, she has to go to great lengths to take care of herself in order to make sure that her baby is healthy and develops properly.
+One of the many things that are important to maintain during the phase of pregnancy is blood pressure.
 Women with high blood pressure are more likely to have complications during the childbirth.
 It could risk the life of both the mother and the to-be-born child.
 A keen eye for subtle differences in the body and a few changes in lifestyle may go a long way in keeping you healthy.

-What Is Normal Blood Pressure Level/Range/
+What Is Normal Blood Pressure Level/Range?

-Normal blood pressure range is when the systolic pressure shows between 90 to 120 and diastolic pressure between 60 to 80.
+Normal blood pressure range is when the systolic pressure shows between 90 to 120 and diastolic pressure is between 60 to 80.
 Blood pressure readings are expressed in millimetres of mercury.
 If blood pressure is in the normal range, then no medical intervention is required.

 The blood pressure changes during pregnancy.
 For a woman, the normal blood pressure when pregnant should be between 110/70 and 120/80.
-If the pressure readings go up to 121/80, then you are likely to have a high blood pressure, and if it is below 90/50, then you may have low blood pressure.
+If the pressure readings go up to 130/90, then you are likely to have high blood pressure, and if it is below 90/50, then you may have low blood pressure.

 It is essential that you get your blood pressure examined during pregnancy.
-Blood pressure levels may indicate potential problems which can occur during pregnancy.
+Blood pressure levels may indicate potential problems, which can occur during pregnancy.
 Most women may not develop high pressure during this time.
 However, some women might develop high pressure or hypertension.
 A mild increase is most often observed.
 Sometimes the high blood pressure may become severe, causing harm to both the mother and baby.
-8% women experience high blood pressure during pregnancy instead of low blood pressure, which is quite natural.
+8% of women experience high blood pressure during a pregnancy instead of low blood pressure, which is quite natural.

 How Is Your Blood Pressure Measured?